MozillaFoundation/mozilla-privacy-arcade/cryptomancer-challenge/README.md

 Cryptomancer is cast with western fantasy characters and ideas, but you can localize your adventure to reflect beliefs, customs, expertise, stories, and traditions local to you and your players.

-To help you prepare for adventure, we’ve partnered with Cryptomancer to provide free licenses for the game throughout the Global Sprint.
-Contact a project lead to receive a download code for your free copy of the game for use in the Cryptomancer Challenge.
+***Check back in May, 2017, to learn how you can access a copy of Cryptomancer to help you prepare for the sprint.***

 Share your adventure in the Cryptomancer Challenge folder of our Mozilla Privacy Arcade repo and keep us up-to-date on your work by tweeting at [@MozLearn](https://twitter.com/mozlearn) with the hashtag #mozsprint.
 More about repos below.

-##What Kinds of Skills Do I Need?
+## What Kinds of Skills Do I Need?
 What Kinds of Things Can I Make?

 There are lots of ways to contribute to this project that use different skills and talents.
 For example: